mynttt/UpdateTool/README.md

 # Plex IMDB Rating Update Tool

-A tool to update the IMDB rating for Plex libraries that contain movies.
+A tool to update the IMDB ratings for Plex libraries that contain movies.

 ![](img/dbmode.gif)